nodecopter/nodecopter.com/organizing.md

 <h3 id="budget-example"><a href="#budget-example">Example Budget</a></h3>

-To give you an idea of what the total budget for an event could look like, here is an example for a nodecopter with <%= people %> people:
+To give you an idea of what the total budget for an event could look like, here is an example for a nodecopter with 30 people:

 * **Lunch:** 30 x 15 USD = **450 USD**
 * **Drinks:** 42 x 15 USD = **630 USD** (including 12 visitors)